Communication Studies Student Organizations

 Lambda Pi Eta

 The Upsilon Chapter of Lambda Pi Eta (LPH) is the honor society of the National Communication Association (NCA).
 Named for the classical Greek concepts of logos, pathos and ethos, the honor society recognizes, fosters and rewards outstanding scholastic achievement while stimulating interest in the communication discipline.
-More than 100 members have been inducted to date into the Kent Chapter.
+Many of our best students participate in this student organization before graduating.
 Our officers and our advisor have been active participants in each National Meeting of LPH at the NCA conference.

 To be eligible for admission, undergraduates must be enrolled as a student in good standing, as determined by Kent State's policies, and meet the following criteria: